March 30, 2023

 In biomedicine, gene editing depends on precise knowledge of how genes function to produce a particular medical condition.
 The power of gene editing is limited by the complexity of the genetic basis of most common diseases, for which simple genetic causes have not been found.
 Another challenge in biomedicine is how to deliver gene editing systems to the appropriate target cells and in sufficient quantities to achieve a therapeutic effect.

 With respect to plant cell gene editing, regulation and labelling are the main issues.
 Gene edited crops differ from Genetically Modified Organisms because gene editing does not involve the introduction of genetic material from different organisms.
 As a result, gene edited crops currently fall outside of the purview of GMO regulations, and food from gene edited crops can be labelled as non-GMO.
+Health Canada conducted a scientific review in 2020 and concluded there is no difference between conventional and gene edited crops.

 In human gene editing, a clear distinction is drawn between somatic (non-reproductive) and germ (reproductive) cells.
 Changes to somatic cell DNA are not inherited by offspring and somatic cell gene editing is generally considered to be an important and legitimate area of research.
 Changes to germ cell DNA are passed on to subsequent generations—with unpredictable effects.
 Most researchers are opposed to germ cell gene editing and it is